GwendolyneFreddy/Infinity-Animations/README.md

 <a name="9000" id="9000"></a>&#10173; **[9000] Fix Area Creature References**
 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>Installed by default</em><br><br>

-- Corrects changed creature animations in area files for easier reference
+This component corrects changed creature animations in area files for easier reference.
 <div align="right"><a href="#components">Back to components list</a></div>

 ##